foxwallet/hc.foxwallet.com/docs/01-basic/02-create-wallet.md

 ![](../img/backup-seed.webp)

 If you choose to back up your seed phrase later, click “Remind me later” to enter the” Wallet” page.
-The backup of seed phrase and private key can be done through” Wallets” on the” Settings” page.
+The backup of seed phrase and private key can be done through” Wallets” on the” Me” page.

 ### If you already have a wallet, directly select “Import Wallet”.